 There are novice competitions as well as a knock-out debate tournament (for Year 7) at the end of the school year.

-Campion Debate Club meets after school (and occasionally lunchtimes), with lower school and senior school groups, depending on age and experience.
+Campion Debate Club meets after school (and occasionally lunchtimes), with lower school and upper school groups, depending on age and experience.

 Campion’s ‘Kouroi & Kores’ Greek Dancing group is an integral part of the school’s extra curricular activities.
 Lessons are open to pupils from Year 3 straight through to Year 13, bringing them closer to this aspect of Greek heritage and cultural wealth.
 The efforts of all students combine forces in the Annual Greek Dancing Evening.

-Furthermore, Greek Dancing is present at a plethora of important school events such as Graduation/Prize Day, MUN, International Day, etc. Campion’s Greek dancers have also represented the school in charity events and performances in other parts of Greece and abroad.
+Furthermore, Greek Dancing is present at a plethora of important school events such as Graduation, MUN conferences, International Day, etc. Campion’s Greek dancers have also represented the school in charity events and performances in other parts of Greece and abroad.

 PE is offered at all levels and Campion has a rich extracurricular sports programme in which good sportsmanship is considered the first essential.